peter88213/nvhelp-en/source/book_view.rst

 Changes to the description are applied when the mouse is clicked anywhere outside the text input field.

-After exporting the book to an *.odt* document, title and description appear in the document properties.
+After exporting the book to an *ODT* document, title and description appear in the document properties.

 .. figure:: _images/book_view08.png